 A 2011 study in the Journal of Inflammation reiterates the fact that the endocannabinoid system regulates appetite, energy expenditure, insulin sensitivity, glucose metabolism, and lipid metabolism.
 Obesity is tied to either the overproduction of endocannabinoids or upregulation of the receptor, CB1.
 The study also looks at inflammation in fat cells when stimulated by lipopolysaccharides (endotoxin) and the effects of a CB1 antagonist on reducing the inflammatory response.[ref]

 Mice which are bred to have a CB1 receptor deficiency remain lean even when fed a high-fat diet that makes normal mice fat.

 Fat, or adipose tissue, comes in a couple of different types.
 White adipose tissue is what we traditionally think of as fat — the white fat accumulation due to overconsumption of calories (e.g. that donut going straight to my thighs).
 Brown fat, on the other hand, is the good kind of fat that is thermogenic and active burning fuel.
-Brown adipose tissue contains a lot more mitochondria, those powerhouses that are using up calories and cranking out heat.
+Brown adipose tissue contains a lot more mitochondria, those powerhouses use up calories and cranking out the heat.
 The third type of fat is beige adipose tissue.
 This is the intermediate type that is found when white adipose tissue is converting into brown adipose tissue.

 While rimonabant (the discontinued CB1 antagonist drug) caused decreased body temperature and less movement, newer CB1 antagonists that only target peripheral CB1 receptors have been shown to cause white adipose tissue to shift to beige.
 Similarly, research shows that CB2 agonists can increase beige fat by increasing UCP1.[ref]